firegloves-bundles/agenda-bundle-templates/README.md

 }
 ```

-You can access the swagger-ui to test the API from this URL: [http://localhost:8081/swagger-ui/index.html]()
+You can access the Swagger-UI to test the API from this URL: [http://localhost:8081/swagger-ui/index.html]()

 ### The microfrontends
-All the three microfrontends provide the same user experience with a close look and feel.
-So, you have the choice to choose with which technology you can start your composable journey.
+All three micro frontends provide a consistent user experience, with a similiar look and feel.
+So, you have the choice to choose which technology you want to start your composable journey.
-The microfrontends are delivered with a preconfigured API Claims to work both locally, and on the Entando platform.
+The micro frontends are delivered with preconfigured API claims to work both locally and on the Entando Platform.

 ```
 export const mfeconfig = {